One way to avoid the daily struggle to get homework done and to help your

 Tutor friendly homework spaces

-If you have an in-home tutor, then the homework area should be big enough to accommodate your student and their one-to-one tutor.
+If you have an in-home and online tutor, then the homework area should be big enough to accommodate your student and their one-to-one tutor.
 This reinforces the homework area as an academic space where positive, constructive work occurs.